JennKnapp/BFG_Y2H/README.md

 2. All the input fastq files should have names following the format: y|hAD*DB*_GFP_(pre|med|high) (for human and yeast)

-3) To run the pipeline on GALEN
+3. Run the pipeline on GALEN
 ```
 # this will run the pipeline using slurm
 # all the fastq files in the given folder will be processed